West3D-Printing/Micron/Readme.md

 # **Please note this document is a work in progress and will be updated periodically.**
 While generally consistant with generic Micron builds the information here is intended specifically for West3D's Micron+ kit.
+If you find errors, omissions, or have suggestions please feel free to open an issue.

 # Printed parts, manual, CAD
 - Your main source of information is Hartk's GitHub repo: https://github.com/PrintersForAnts/Micron.
 Please read through this document before you start printing your parts, as there are some modifications we recommend.
 - When printing parts be sure to use the 180 files.
+- When printing the panel clips you should use the 3mm foam variants.
 - We found it useful to have an extra PCB DIN clip to use for securing wires (more on that later).
 - These modified Z belt covers work well and give a little more clearance for the A/B motors: https://github.com/PrintersForAnts/Micron/tree/main/Mods/Kayos%20Maker/Flat%20Z%20Belt%20Covers/STLs
 - A modified bowden tube entry that adds an ECAS fitting can be found in this repository